How RV Systems Work: Water & Power

 System #1: Water

-Most RVs have three water tanks: the freshwater tank, the gray water tank and the black water tank.
+Most RVs have three water tanks: the fresh water tank, the gray water tank and the black water tank.
 The freshwater tank holds all of your clean, drinking water and is the only water that you want coming into your RV.
 The gray water tank holds all of the dirty water that goes down your drains, so water from your sinks and shower.
 And the black water tank holds all of the waste from your toilet.

-You should be able to check the level on each tank by accessing the house panel inside of your RV.
+You should be able to check the level of each tank by accessing the house panel inside of your RV.
 This panel will tell you how full or empty each tank is, either by showing a percentage or lights next to corresponding levels (common levels on a panel include full, ⅔, ⅓, and empty).

 Accessing Freshwater